Introduction to Scala reduce Function

 def reduce[A1 >: A](op: (A1, A1) ⇒ A1): A1

 Explanation: This is the syntax to define a reduced function in Scala as per their documentation.
-In the end, it will return a single value from the group of elements.
+Ultimately, it will return a single value from the group of elements.
 Let’s see one practice example while de declares it into the program:

 val result: Int = collection_name.reduce((a1, b1) => a1 + b1)

-Explanation: In the above syntax, we have prepared one collection which is followed by the reduced function it takes two parameters on which we can perform our operation.
+Explanation: In the above syntax, we have prepared one collection followed by the reduced function.
+It takes two parameters on which we can perform our operation.
 At last, we will obtain one value as output.

 How does reduce Function work in Scala?

-Reduce function reduces the number of elements into the collection data structure.
+Reduce function reduces the number of elements in the collection data structure.
 What it does internally is it uses binary operation and merges all the available elements into one single element.
-We can see how it works internally, Suppose we have one list which consists of so many elements like 3, 7, 9, 2, 1, 5.
-Now we will apply to reduce function on it to generate the single number after adding all the numbers from the list.
+We can see how it works internally.
+Suppose we have one list of elements like 3, 7, 9, 2, 1, 5.
+Now we will apply to reduce function to generate a single number after adding all the numbers from the list.

 1. First, it will take the first element 3.
 Then it will apply a binary operation on the first and second numbers and merge them to generate the third number.